webformsforcore/webformsforcore.github.io/README.md

 }
 #endif
 ```
+Usually this will cause WebFormsForCore to handle all WebForms requests, like aspx pages etc. Requests not specific to WebForms will be handled by ASP.NET Core.
+If you want all requests to be handled by WebForms, for example if your application uses routing and friendly urls, you might want to call ```app.UseWebForms(opt => opt.HandleAllRequestsWithWebForms())```

 ## Conflicts with Existing Packages
 Currently there might be some conflicts with the packages System.Web.dll, System.Drawing.dll &